 What's the best order to watch the Marvel movies in for the first time?

-Okay, watching some of the best superhero movies and best Disney Plus shows ever made in chronological order is a fantastic alternative if you're an MCU veteran as it gives you an entirely different view on how the Marvel timeline plays out.
-Streaming the Marvel movies in order of chronology isn't as straightforward as you may think, though, as events depicted in one film can confusingly precede what happens elsewhere.
+If you're an MCU devotee, watching some of the best superhero movies and best Disney Plus shows in chronological order is a terrific alternative because you get an entirely new perspective on how the Marvel timeline plays out.

+Streaming the Marvel movies in order of chronology isn't as straightforward as you may think, though.
 Take Captain America: The First Avenger, for example.
-It's primarily set during World War II, but its final scene, which takes place in 2010, sees Steve Rogers waking up in New York before he meets Nick Fury, but we're supposed to meet the latter for the first time in 2008's Iron Man.
+It's primarily set during World War II, but its final scene, which takes place in 2010, sees Steve Rogers waking up in New York before he meets Nick Fury.
+However, we're supposed to meet Fury for the first time in 2008's Iron Man.
 If you watch the Marvel movies in chronological order, you'll meet Fury in Cap's maiden film before Iron Man's first MCU adventure.

 How to watch the Marvel movies in chronological order